 The rosebud may develop the following diseases:

-The flower also attracts these pests:
+Rosebud flowers attracts these pests:

-- Japanese beetles (Popillia japonica)
+- Japanese beetle (Popillia japonica)

-- Leafhoppers (Tortricidae)
+- Leafhopper (Tortricidae)

 - Potato leafhopper (Empoasca fabae)

 - Redbud leaf folder (Fascista cercerisella)

 You can take steps to prevent these pests from getting into your garden, such as barriers to keep large and small animals out and natural insect repellents to keep critters away.